 Recruitment in subsequent years is determined as geometric mean recruitment over the appropriate time-series.
-For this stock, the entire time-series excluding the last two years (i.e. 1969-2008 for the 2011 assessment) has been traditionally used to determine geometric mean recruitment.
+For this stock, the entire time-series excluding the last two years (i.e. 4969-2008 for the 2011 assessment) has been traditionally used to determine geometric mean recruitment.
 Historically, there have been periods where recruitment was thought to be lower or higher, in which case the geometric mean is calculated over a shorter recruitment-series, minus one year.
 In 2014, the Working Group decided to forecast recruitment using a three-year geometric mean (2011-2013) due to successive low recruitment in recent years and strong autocorrelation in the time-series.
+In 2015, IBPWCFIat2 decided to forecast recruitment using a long-term geometric mean (1969- 2014) due to temporal variability in the time-series and the lack of distinct periods of successive high or low recruitment in recent years.
+IBPWCFIat2 also issued a caveat that recruitment should be forecast using a short-term geometric mean if distinct periods of successive low or high recruitment is evident over the final three years (ICES, 2015b).

-E. Medium-term prediction
+E Medium-term prediction